dsuruagy/LiLSpring/springmvc/README.md

     * _FixedThemeResolver_

 * Configure _ThemeChangeInterceptor_ to tap a change in theme value for every request
-* Use <spring:theme/> to refer themed keys from .properties file on the JSP
+* Use \<spring:theme/\> to refer themed keys from .properties file on the JSP
 * Change the theme.
 For example, access this link: http://localhost:8090/home?theme=client-theme2

+### Automatic Locale Resolution
+* LocaleResolver into play
+* Default implementation: _AcceptHeaderLocaleResolver_

+* Add message properties files for different locales on classpath
+* Define key-value properties for labels and error messages
+* Use Spring tags to resolve keys